MicrosoftDocs/architecture-center/docs/cloud-adoption/digital-estate/5-rs-of-rationalization.md

 ## Rearchitect

 Some aging applications aren't compatible with cloud providers because of the architectural decisions made when the application was built.
-In these cases, the application may need to be rearchitected prior to transformation.
+In these cases, the application may need to be rearchitected before transformation.

 In other cases, applications that are cloud compatible, but not cloud native benefits, may produce cost efficiencies and operational efficiencies by rearchitecting the solution to be a cloud native application.